tsuru/eviaas/README.md

 Example
 -------

-Let's assume you have an external logging service running at `udp://my.log.service:9976` and you want to expose this value to applications without hardcoding it in them.
+Let's assume you have an external logging service running at `udp://my.log.service:9976` and you want to expose this value to applications without hardcoding it in them (as [the twelve factor methodology advises](http://12factor.net/config)).

 First you will have to create the eviaas service application and add it to tsuru:
 ```